United States men's national rugby sevens team: Top 6 finishes (2014–present)

 The 2017–18 season began badly for the U.S. In the first tournament in Dubai, Baker suffered a concussion, and the rest of the team limped to a last place finish.
 The U.S. improved from that point on, reaching the semifinals of the Australia Sevens.
 The team then won the 2018 USA Sevens, the first time the U.S. won their home tournament, boosted in large part by Perry Baker, who led all scorers with 8 tries; Baker, along with forwards Ben Pinkelman and Danny Barrett all made the tournament Dream Team.
 Overall the team displayed inconsistent performances, reaching the Cup semifinals three times, but also failing to qualify for the cup quarterfinals three times.
 Despite the inconsistent play, the U.S. finished sixth overall.

 The U.S. got off to a strong start in the 2018–19 season.
 The team reached the finals in Dubai, South Africa, New Zealand, and Australia, the first time the U.S. had reached four consecutive finals and was ranked joint first in the overall Series after the first four legs.
 In the fifth leg, the U.S. won beating Samoa 27–0.
-This was the U.S.’s second straight USA Sevens win, giving them sole possession of first place in the Sevens World Series.
+This was the U.S.'s second straight USA Sevens win, giving them sole possession of first place in the Sevens World Series.
 The U.S. remained in first place for several more tournaments, but consecutive semifinal losses to Fiji in the last two tournaments in London and Paris meant that Fiji won the Series with the U.S. finishing second.
 The U.S. overall had its best season ever — the second place finish beating their previous best of fifth.
 Additionally, qualifying for five consecutive tournament finals as well as reaching the semifinals in all ten tournaments were U.S. records.
 Carlin Isles scored 52 tries, ranked first overall among all players.

 The U.S. started slowly in the 2019–20 season; with the team resting some players who had played at the October 2019 Rugby World Cup, the team sat in eighth place after the first two events.

+The Eagles were led by head coach Mike Friday from 2014–2024, until he resigned and was replaced by Simon Amor.